When Someone Goes Missing.......What to do next!

 Anger will flare up as your feelings of hopelessness set in.

-Songs, comments, pictures, may spark tears and or uncontrollable crying.
+Songs, comments, and pictures may spark tears and or uncontrollable crying.

-Your job performance and or school work my suffer.
+Your job performance and or school work may suffer.
 Let your boss and teachers know what’s going on

 Try not to take on new assignments or big life changes for at least six (6) months.